openhab/openhab-docs/_addons_bindings/zwave/doc/devolo/phpse02_0_0.md

 Notice: The device supports 1 group.

 The group 1 is for receiving the report message, like tamper event.
-And the group 8 nodes maximum This group supports 8 nodes.
+And the group 8 nodes maximum

+Association group 1 supports 8 nodes.

 ## Technical Information